henriquelalves/henriquelalves.github.io/reading-list.markdown

 #### Currently Reading

-- POPPER, Karl. *The Logic of scientific discovery*.
+- POPPER, Karl. *The Logic of scientific discovery*
-- KUSHNER, David. *Masters of Doom*.
 - HODENT, Celia. *The psychology of Video Games*

 #### Finished

 **2023**:
+- KUSHNER, David. *Masters of Doom*

+    It reads like a TV series, romaticized but throughly entertaining.
+It also gives a great glimpse on America's digital entertainment culture, from it's birth until the aftermath of the Columbine shooting.

 - SCHELL, Jesse.
 2008. *The Art of Game Design: A book of lenses*

 	Some chapters aged quite bad, specially in the first half of the book.
 Besides that, it's a good "Game Design 101" reference (as long as you filter it properly), it covers a lot of ground without going too deep in anything, and give some interesting insights.
 The ending was really special, too.